marwanelgharbawy/quick-express-html-guide/README.md

 })
 ```

-Do the same for the rest of the routes and for the rest of the files
+Do the same for other routes and files.

 ## Step 4: Configure your HTML files path

-Put your HTML files in the views directory.
-The JS code checks files with the format `views/something.html` so it can be more organized.
-You can totally put the files wherever you want but you have to change the path in the code.
+Place your HTML files in the views directory.
+The JS code looks for files in the format views/something.html to keep things organized.
+You can put the files elsewhere but you must change the path in the code accordingly.

 ## Step 5: Run node
 Run the following node file, it will create a server on `http://localhost:3000` and now you can experiment with your files.